axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-download/_index.md

 Note that these pattern databases are only samples and experimental databases.
 They are not officially supported, and may or may not work in your environment.

-The syslog-ng pattern databases are available under the Creative Commons Attribution-Share Alike 3.0 (CC by-SA) license.
+The pattern databases are available under the Creative Commons Attribution-Share Alike 3.0 (CC by-SA) license.
 This includes every pattern database written by community contributors or the {{% param "product.companyabbrev" %}} staff.
 It means that:

   - You are free to use and modify the patterns for your needs.

   - If you redistribute the pattern databases, you must distribute your modifications under the same license.

-  - If you redistribute the pattern databases, you must make it obvious that the source of the original syslog-ng pattern databases is the [{{% param "product.companyabbrev" %}} GitHub page](https://github.com/syslog-ng/syslog-ng-patterndb/).
+  - If you redistribute the pattern databases, you must make it obvious that the source of the original pattern databases is the [GitHub page](https://github.com/syslog-ng/syslog-ng-patterndb/).

 For legal details, the full text of the license is [available here](https://creativecommons.org/licenses/by-sa/3.0/us/legalcode).

-If you create patterns that are not available in the GitHub repository, consider sharing them with us and the syslog-ng community.
-To do this, open a GitHub issue, or send them to the [syslog-ng mailing list](https://lists.balabit.hu/mailman/listinfo/syslog-ng/).
+If you create patterns that are not available in the GitHub repository, consider sharing them with the community.
+To do this, open a GitHub issue, or {{< param "product.contact" >}}.